mrmoscow/GLT-ADAM-Dash-control/README.md

 This is a dash app for GreenLand telescope(GLT) which using HTML interface to control the GLT ADAM module.
 In this app, the different py file (under the page dir)  if for control different ADAM module.
+There is also CLI app which under the bin dir, which can be use under tht CLI.
 There are also sample CSS style which can be changed by edit the ./asset/typography.css